Updated April 26, 2025

 Bridging the Gap Between Development and Security

 One of the challenges in implementing DevSecOps is bridging the gap between development and security teams.
-Developers often prioritize functionality and speed, while security teams focus on risk mitigation and compliance.
+Developers prioritize functionality and speed, while security teams focus on risk mitigation and compliance.
 This difference in priorities can lead to misunderstandings and conflicts.

 Dealing with False Positives in Security Testing